Dopetwist/Calculator/README.md

 `CSS`
 `HTML`

+## 📍 Features

+* Display Screen.
-It has a switch button which dynamically turns on or off the calculator device using conditional statements.
+* A switch button which dynamically turns on or off the calculator device using conditional statements.
+* Numerical buttons.

-## Future Plans
+## 🚦 Future Plans

 It will be redesigned and modified to carry out other complex calculations.